Skip to Content

 What Is The Best Glue For Magazine Collage?

-Edge Holding – How well the edges of the magazine collage stick down with the glue?
+• Edge Holding – How well the loose edges of the magazine collage stick down with the glue?

-Wrinkles – Does the glue make the magazine image wrinkle?
-(Because magazine images are so light-weight sometimes glue that has a lot of moisture can make them wrinkle!)
+• Wrinkles – Does the glue make the magazine clippings wrinkle?
+(Because a lot of thin magazine paper sometimes glue that has a lot of moisture can make them wrinkle!)

-That said, there is a 5th wild-card category that means a lot to me… does the glue still work if you leave the cap off?
+That said, there is a 5th wild-card category that means a lot to me… does a great glue still work if you leave the cap off?
 I have had the best luck with Nuvo glue!
 They get extra bonus points from me right off the bat!

 Walkthrough Video Of The Best Collage Glue Challenge